jagadnag/network_automation/README.md

 - Use cisco-ios modules to collect information and configure devices

 ### Lab Setup
+Windows Users
+- Use VMware workstation / player or Virtualbox
-- Windows Users > Install a linux vm with python3 and use pip to install ansible
+- Install a linux vm with python3 and use pip to install ansible
-- Mac Users > can natively install python3 using homebrew and use pip to install ansible
 - csr1000v running as a virtual machine with ssh enabled

+Mac Users
+- Use VMware Fusion or Virtualbox
+- can natively install python3 using homebrew and use pip to install ansible
+- csr1000v running as a virtual machine with ssh enabled

+Code Editor
+- Microsoft VS Code or editor of your choice

 Refer the link for python setup: https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-python-3